numbas/numbas-extension-programming/README.md

 ### `run_code(language,codes)`

 * `language` is a string containing the name of the code runner to use.
+The available code runners are `"pyodide"`, for Python, and `"webr"`, for R.
 * `codes` is a list of strings of code.

 Run some blocks of code and return the results in a `promise`.